weihaox/3D-aware-Gen/README.md

 Introduction
 ------------

-This homepage lists some representative papers/codes/datasets all about deep **[3D-aware image synthesis](https://weihaox.github.io/3D-aware-Gen)**.
-Besides the deep generative 3D-aware models (GANs and Diffusion Models) discussed in the [survey](https://arxiv.org/abs/2210.14267), this project additionally covers novel view synthesis studies, especially those based on [implicit neural representations](https://github.com/weihaox/awesome-neural-rendering#implicit-neural-representation-and-rendering) such as NeRF.
+This project lists representative papers/codes/datasets about deep **[3D-aware image synthesis](https://weihaox.github.io/3D-aware-Gen)**.
+Besides **3D-aware Generative Models** (GANs and Diffusion Models) discussed in this [survey](https://arxiv.org/abs/2210.14267), this project additionally covers novel view synthesis studies, especially those based on [implicit neural representations](https://github.com/weihaox/awesome-neural-rendering#implicit-neural-representation-and-rendering) such as NeRF.

 We aim to constantly update the latest relevant papers and help the community track this topic.
 Please feel free to join us and [contribute](https://github.com/weihaox/3D-aware-Gen/blob/main/CONTRIBUTING.md) to the project.
 Please do not hesitate to reach out if you have any questions or suggestions.